scope3data/methodology/docs/lifecycle.md

 To "manufacture" an ad impression, our raw materials are media (content), creative (the ad itself), and human attention (via ears and/or eyes).
 Different channels will have different combinations of these ingredients.
 For instance, a billboard often doesn't have content, just the ad.
 However, a billboard will have a disposal component when the vinyl is removed or recycled.

-The life cycle of an ad can be broken down into two stages: production and distribution.
+The life cycle of an ad can be broken down into three stages: production, distribution, and disposal.
 The production phase includes media production and creative production.
-The distribution phase has four components:
+Disposal relates to recycling of newspapers or vinyl used for billboards and is not relevant for digital media.
+The distribution phase has three components:

 1. Media distribution
 1. Ad selection
-1. Consumer engagement - the impression
-1. Ad and media disposal
+1. Creative distribution at the point of consumer engagement

 ![Lifecycle of an ad](images/lca_ad.png)